I had to help someone starting a project which includes, among others, a Pysense board.

 Some integrated circuits or modules providing wireless connectivity (Wi-Fi, Bluetooth, Public Land Mobile Radio aka 2G/3G/4G, etc.) or satellite positioning, can host some customer code.
 Below, some of them: Continue reading “Some programmable wireless ICs and modules”

-Here is a list of various low cost programmable boards, with some (wireless) connectivity.
+Here is a list of various low cost programmable boards or kits, with some (wireless) connectivity.
+This list is maintained on a best effort basis only.

 Continue reading “IoT device development kits”